 The benefits of having your own garden

 Whether it’s in your garden, a forest, or at the beach, being out in nature does wonders for us.
 For instance, it’s been shown to boost our energy levels, productivity, creativity and concentration.
 Spending time outdoors can even improve our eyesight and immune system.
 Having your own yard is a great way to ensure that you can easily get out in nature, even if it’s just hopping on riding lawn mowers to cut the grass.
-If you don’t yet have your own garden, try getting some house plants to bring a little bit of greenery inside your home – this still brings many of the same benefits to your mental wellbeing, plus helps to purify the air indoors.
+If you don’t yet have your own garden, try getting some house plants to bring a little bit of greenery inside your home – this still brings many of the same benefits to your mental well being, plus helps to purify the air indoors.

 Exposure to sunshine